remigiuszswiatkowski/pinpoint/README.md

 # pinpoint
-Annotate your UI during development and send rich context to AI coding agents.
-Pinpoint captures element metadata, animation state, and timing so your feedback like "make this snappier" actually means something.
+annotate your ui during development and send rich context to ai coding agents. pinpoint captures element metadata, animation state, and timing so your feedback like "make this snappier" actually means something.